Inflectra/spira-documentation/docs/RemoteLaunch-User-Guide/Command-Line.md

         - \[ProgramFilesX86\] -- Translated to the 32-bit Program Files directory.

-    - Any arguments for the command-line tool, with the filename specified as
+    - Any arguments for the command-line tool, with the filename specified as {filename}.
-${filename}.
 This special token will be replaced by the actual filename of the test script when RemoteLaunch downloads it from SpiraTeam.
 In addition, you can use the following additional tokens for some of the special SpiraTeam ID values: